How to build a pizza oven

 Clay (Cob / Earth / Horno / Adobe)

-In a clay oven, clay is the essential material as it is used to hold all the materials together.
-Wet clay tends to be sticky but once it dries up, it becomes hard.
-You also save a lot of space in a clay oven as you can use the same space for fire to heat the oven up and then for cooking after removing the fire.
-The heat in a clay oven is also evenly spread and does not leave cold spots.
-Clay ovens stay hot for a long time too so you get ample time to cook your pizza.
+Clay is the pivotal material used for holding and joining all other materials when building a clay oven.
+Wet clay is sticky when wet and hard when dry.
+A clay oven provides humble user interface, it helps save a lot of space as the user can use the same space for firing up the oven and for cooking after removing the fire.
+The heat in a clay oven is evenly spread and distributed and therefore does not leave cold spots on the pizzas.
+Clay ovens remain hot for a long time so it gives you ample time for cooking your pizza.

 - Fire Clay